Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Scope and Applicability

-The first two terms correspond to the SM Lagrangian and to the Gaussian terms of the dark sector, respectively.
-The remaining six terms describe the interactions that mediate $t$-channel couplings between the SM and the different DM candidates, namely Dirac and Majorana fermions ($\mathcal{L}_F$), real and complex scalars ($\mathcal{L}_S$), and real and complex vectors ($\mathcal{L}_V$), which we we denote in the following by a common generic field $X$.
-The characteristic $t$-channel interactions have the generic structure:
+The first two terms correspond to the SM Lagrangian and to the kinetic and mass terms of the dark sector, respectively.
+Fields without a tilde indicate real fields, while fields with a tilde indicate complex fields.
+The remaining six terms describe the interactions that mediate $t$-channel couplings between the SM and the different DM candidates, namely Dirac and Majorana fermions ($\mathcal{L}_F$), real and complex scalars ($\mathcal{L}_S$), and real and complex vectors ($\mathcal{L}_V$), which we denote in the following by a common generic field $X$.
+Explicitly one has (denoting scalar and fermionic mediators with $\varphi$ and $\psi$, respectively):\footnote{The standard \texttt{DMSimpt} implementation uses real Yukawa couplings by default, though complex values are supported.}